Creating a HomeSeer rPi image

 To save you the trouble of reading the rest of the guide, if all you need is access to the final image, you can download it from here: https://files.thedebugged.life/images/HS4RPi_64v1.img.xz

-You can flash into your own Raspberry Pi using the steps from this other article:
+You can flash into your own Raspberry Pi using the steps from our previous article:

 Running HomeSeer on Raspberry Pi